prioberoi/deep-learning-img-recognition/README.md

 }
 ```

-### MNIST classification model

-Our Convolutional Neural Net is a slight adaption from the LeNet network.
-It's made up of the following layers.
+The incoming pixels are scaled between 0 and 1 by setting `scale: 0.00390625`.
+The batch size is 64 images for the training data and 100 images for the test data.
+Since we have a `test_iter` of 100 (check out the solver code below), we validate our model against all 10,000 images.

 #### Convolutional Layer

-Convolutional neural networks tend to outperform other techniques for image classification, including 2D images like handwritten numbers.
-This is because they take advantage of the spatial structure of the image.
+Convolutional neural networks tend to outperform other techniques for image classification.
+This is because they take advantage of the spatial structure of the image, so it makes sense to use them on 2D images like handwritten numbers.
 They do this by using local receptive fields, which means a given neuron in a hidden layer is connected to a small region of input neurons and each of those connections has a learned weight and an overall bias.
 The same weights and overall bias are used for each local receptive field.
-This means it looks for a particular feature of the image everywhere on the image, which also gives it the flexibility to handle an image where the handwritten digit is in one corner of the image (translation invariance of images).
-The shared weights and bias for the hidden layer is called a "filter" sometimes.
+This means it looks for a particular feature of the image everywhere on the image, which also gives it the flexibility to handle an image where the handwritten digit is in one corner of the image (translation invariance of images) rather than in the center like the rest.
+The shared weights and bias for the hidden layer are also called filters.

 The map from the input layer to the hidden layer is a feature map.
 Multiple feature maps make up a convolutional layer.
 The LeNet-5 convolutional neural net [used 6 feature maps](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf).
 Our lenet_train_test.prototxt file defines a CNN made of 20 feature maps (`num_output: 20`).